ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 as a service level agreement.

-In case of resource saturation, the server MAY artificially lower the returned values or not serve the request anyway.
+In case of resource saturation, the server MAY artificially lower the returned values or not serve the request regardless of the advertised quotas.

 ## Reliability of RateLimit-Reset {#sec-reset-reliability}